umbraco/UmbracoDocs/10/umbraco-cms/reference/searching/examine/indexing.md

 ![Product document](images/examine-management-product-document.png)

 {% hint style="info" %}
-This index will only rebuild if you manually trigger it in the dashboard, and this is probably not always the behavior you want when using a custom index.
+The index will only update its content when you manually trigger an index rebuild in the Examine dashboard.
+This is not always the desired behaviour for a custom index.

-The recommended way to go about it would be to use notification handlers, you can get inspiration from our UmbracoExamine.PDF package: https://github.com/umbraco/UmbracoExamine.PDF
+To update your index when content changes, you can use notification handlers.
+You can find inspiration for implementing those in the UmbracoExamine.PDF package: https://github.com/umbraco/UmbracoExamine.PDF
 {% endhint %}